Inventrohyder/cs146/14.1/README.md

 1. The Rhat value's are way much higher than 1, meaning that Stan's sampling didn't converge.
 For it to converge it should be a value around 1, that would mean that the different chains have fused together to kinda be like 1 chain.

 2. The total number of samples is 4000, the default (2000*4 - 1000*4).
 The effective number of samples for all parameters are less than 1/100th of the number of iterations 2000.
 These values are not good.

+### Task 3

+1. The samples are highly correlated.

+2. The pair plots shows us that many of the parameters are correlated with each other through certain relationships.
+Some are clustered.
+Some have linear relationship etc.